sm2302-aug23/grp-matlab-lets_git_it/README.md

 ![](picturetwo.jpeg)

-From our rough sketch, we can easily plot this in Matlab, referring to the individualLetters.m file with the help of the ,
+From our rough sketch, we can easily plot this in Matlab, referring to the individualLetters.m file with the help of the Dcursive.m file given,

 below is an example of letter f (Figure 3):